Algebras and modules

 Let be another -coalgebra, with coproduct .
-If is flat as a -module (e.g. is a field), and a left - right -bicomodule, then the cotensor product is a -subcomodule of .
+If is flat as a -module (e.g. is a field), and a left - right -bicomodule, then the cotensor product is a -subcomodule of the tensor product .
 In particular, under the flatness assumption, if is a surjection of coalgebras then is a left - right -bicomodule via and respectively, hence is a functor from left - to left -comodules called the induction functor for left comodules from to .

-Cotensor products in noncommutative geometry appear in the role of space of sections of a associated vector bundles of quantum principal bundles (which in affine case correspond to Hopf-Galois extensions).
+Cotensor products in noncommutative geometry appear in the role of space of sections of associated vector bundles of quantum principal bundles (which in affine case correspond to Hopf-Galois extensions).
 See e.g.

 For a nonaffine extension of the sections of associated quantum vector bundle, using localization theory see